Dr. Buzzard's Original Savannah Band

 Key tracks

-Whispering/Cherchez La Femme — This seamless medley was the group's biggest hit, defining their swing-disco fusion and introducing their sound to a mainstream audience.
+Whispering/Cherchez La Femme — This seamless medley was the group's biggest hit, reaching No. 27 on the Billboard Hot 100 and becoming a disco and pop standard.

-Sour and Sweet/Lemon in the Honey — A sophisticated album cut that perfectly encapsulates the band's lyrical wit and complex, jazz-inflected arrangements.
+I'll Play the Fool — A sophisticated album track that perfectly encapsulates the band's swing-infused disco sound and witty lyrical style.